wazuh/wazuh-documentation/source/migrating-from-ossec/index.rst

 .. note::
     OSSEC agents are compatible with Wazuh manager, but if you don't migrate your agents to Wazuh, you will lost some capabilities like :ref:`OpenSCAP<openscap_module>` or some :ref:`syscheck features<manual_file_integrity>` in those agents.

-The migration of ELK stack, in case that you already have it installed, it is beyond the scope of Wazuh documentation.
+The migration of Elastic stack, in case that you already have it installed, it is beyond the scope of Wazuh documentation.
 We recommend you to visit our guides for :ref:`Installing Elastic Stack <installation_elastic>`.

 Follow the appropriate section depending on the type of your OSSEC installation: